-This ERP/EA consists of eight projects listed in Table ES-1 and more fully described in this document.
+This Draft restoration plan consists of 8 projects that are listed in Table ES-1, and more fully described in this document.
 They address an array of injuries and are located throughout the Gulf (Figure ES-2).
-Specifically, this plan includes two oyster projects, two marsh projects, a nearshore artificial reef project, two dune projects, and a boat ramp enhancement project.
-These projects address injuries in four of the five impacted states, on the coast and offshore, to mammals and marine organisms, and/or compensate for lost recreational opportunities for the public.
-While this plan includes a suite of projects, each project was viewed and evaluated as independent from the others.
-This ERP/EA does not attempt to quantify the injury to natural resources; instead it outlines a set of projects which will accelerate meaningful restoration in the Gulf while the full assessment and restoration planning process continues.
+Specifically, this proposed plan includes two oyster projects, two marsh projects, a nearshore artificial reef project, two dune projects, and a boat ramp enhancement project.
+These projects address injuries in 4 of the 5 impacted states, on the coast and offshore, to mammals and marine organisms, and/or compensate for lost recreational opportunities for the public.
+While this plan includes a suite of proposed projects, each project was viewed as independent from the others.
+This Phase I Early Restoration Plan will be finalized after consideration of public comment and may include some or all of these proposed projects.